seifertd/tournament/README.txt

    As mentioned above, unless overridden by using the --save-file option, the pool will save itself to the file 'pool.yml'

+3. Set the entry fee and payout amounts

+       pool fee 10
+       pool payout 1 80
+       pool payout 2 20
+       pool payout last 10 -C

+   The above commands say that each entry fee is 10 units (this is all for fun, not profit, right?) and that the 1st place finisher would receive 80% of the total payout, the 2nd place finisher would receive 20% of the total payout and the last place finisher would receive 10 units back (would get her entry fee back).
+No error checking is done with this.
+FIXME: Add error checking.

 3. Export a tournament entry YAML file

        pool dump